 Instructions to TGah Editor: Change the 1st paragraph as follows:

 When the originator has no data to send and the final Block Ack exchange has completed, it shall signal the end of its use of the Block Ack mechanism by sending the DELBA frame to its recipient.
-The recipient does not generate a Management frame in response to the DELBA frame.
+The DELBA frame sent by the S1G originator shall be a BAT DELBA if a BAT ADDBA Request was sent during Block Ack setup or NDP DELBA if a NDP ADDBA Request was sent during Block Ack setup or DELBA if ADDBA Request was sent during Block Ack setup.The recipient does not generate a Management frame in response to the DELBA frame.
 The recipient of the DELBA frame shall release all resources allocated for the Block Ack transfer.

 The Block Ack agreement may be torn down if there are no BlockAck, BlockAckReq, or QoS Data frames (sent under Block Ack policy) for the Block Ack’s TID received from the peer within a duration of Block Ack timeout value (see 10.5.4 (Error recovery upon a peer failure)).